adhamashraf7788/arabic-sentiment-hard/README.md

 ## Overview

-This project builds a full Arabic NLP pipeline to classify hotel reviews as **positive** or **negative** using the **HARD** (Hotel Arabic Reviews Dataset) — ~400K Arabic reviews scraped from Booking.com.
+This project builds a full Arabic NLP pipeline to classify hotel reviews as **positive** or **negative** using the **HARD** (Hotel Arabic Reviews Dataset) 400K Arabic reviews scraped from Booking.com.

-The key design decision is **Experiment C**: rather than training and testing on the same distribution (the standard tutorial approach), we train on a class-balanced split and evaluate on the full unbalanced dataset.
+The key design decision is rather than training and testing on the same distribution (the standard tutorial approach), we train on a class-balanced split and evaluate on the full unbalanced dataset.
 This simulates real-world deployment where positive reviews naturally outnumber negative ones, and directly tests whether the model generalizes beyond ideal conditions.

 ---